 Va Palo Alto Healthcare System Addiction Treatment Service is an addiction treatment center located at 3801 Miranda Avenue, Unit 116-a/ats in the 94304 zip code in Palo Alto, CA.

 It is operated by the U. S. Department of Veterans Affairs.
-Va Palo Alto Healthcare System Addiction Treatment Service provides buprenorphine maintenance, suboxone prescription and relapse prevention from naltrexone.
-Some of the treatment approaches used by Va Palo Alto Healthcare System Addiction Treatment Service include counseling for trauma victims, substance use counseling approach and motivational incentives.
-Va Palo Alto Healthcare System Addiction Treatment Service also specializes in detox services and offers in-patient methamphetamines detoxification, residential benzodiazepines detox and inpatient alcohol detox.
-Va Palo Alto Healthcare System Addiction Treatment Service provides outpatient heroin rehab, intensive outpatient heroin treatment and outpatient heroin day treatment.
-It also provides supervised heroin detox, residential heroin abuse treatment and inpatient treatment for heroin addiction and mental health diagnosis.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder and treatment for gambling disorder.
+Va Palo Alto Healthcare System Addiction Treatment Service provides suboxone prescription, relapse prevention from naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Va Palo Alto Healthcare System Addiction Treatment Service include motivational incentives, cognitive behavioral therapy and DBT.
+Va Palo Alto Healthcare System Addiction Treatment Service also specializes in detox services and offers in-patient methamphetamines detoxification, inpatient cocaine detoxification and inpatient alcohol detox.
+Va Palo Alto Healthcare System Addiction Treatment Service provides hospital inpatient heroin detoxification, outpatient heroin detox and inpatient hospital heroin rehabilitation.
+It also provides residential heroin use treatment, inpatient treatment for co-occurring mental health and heroin use and medical heroin detox.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder and gambling disorder treatment.

 Here are the full facility listing details on VA Palo Alto Healthcare System Addiction Treatment Service in Palo Alto, CA: